yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ---
 {state: dark}
 # Headless changes things a lot
-~ Backend logic is the same
+~ Backend logic remains the same
 ~ Frontend changes dramatically
-    - React or Vue
+    - People will use React or Vue or something else
 ~ And we can easily build stuff ourselves within that new frontend
-    - Get started and you will see how easy it is
-~ And so can extension developers build stuff
+    - Get started with React and/or Vue and you will see how easy it is ~ And equally, extension developers can easily build stuff
-    - Ready-made React or Vue components based on GraphQl
+    - Ready-made React or Vue components based on GraphQl endpoints

 ---
 {state: dark}